AllWorldIT/containers-nginx-gunicorn/README.md

 ## /etc/gunicorn/gunicorn.env

 Environment to export to Gunicorn.
+This is created from `GUNICORN_ENV_*` where `GUNICORN_ENV_` is stripped off if it does not exist an there are environment variables with that name.

 ## /app/gunicorn.conf.py